Parson wants to expand I-70 lanes in Kansas City, St. Louis and Columbia

 This was just one of several budget requests Parson called for in his State of the State address Wednesday.

-He also urged lawmakers to fully fund school transportation, provide $250 million to create an education stabilization fund, and fund $78 million in child care subsidy rates for providers, among other things.
+He also urged lawmakers to fully fund school transportation and the K-12 formula, provide $250 million to create an education stabilization fund, fund $78 million in child care subsidy rates for providers, and offer tax credits to businesses that provide on-site daycare.

 Higher education institutions would get a 7% funding increase under Parson’s budget plan and an additional $272 million for building projects.